Join Films for the Planet and start watching now!

 Resources, Events and Updates from Films for the Planet

-Sign-in to access the Streaming Collection and exclusive content on this page.
-Here you find film series, interviews, e-books, and resources for your community to engage with film.
-You also receive monthly updates on new releases, insider information and FREE viewings, as well as invites to online gatherings, and more.
+Join Films for the Planet to access the streaming collection and exclusive content on this page.
+Here you find film series, interviews, e-books, impact reports, educational materials, and useful resources for your community to engage with film.
+You also receive monthly updates on new releases, insider information and FREE viewings, as well as invites to our virtual film events.

 This year’s action-packed Earth Week Documentary Series includes internationally acclaimed films which are educationally focused and beautifully produced.
 These stunning films will ignite both challenge and high adventure for personal or group viewing.
-Sign-in to access this exciting Earth Week program, April 18-28 and add these films to your scheduled Earth Day events to spark a conversation.
+Sign-in to access this exciting Earth Week program year-round or add these films to your scheduled Earth Day events to spark a conversation.
 In partnership with the 2017 Earth Day Network campaign for Environmental and Climate Literacy.

 Films for the Planet is featuring a series of informative films and resources for those who are awakening to a renewed sense of civic duty, and who want to rev up their resistance and resilience toolkits.
 Ideal for community sharing, conversation and action.
 “Full engagement in the movement called democracy requires no less of us than full engagement in the living of our own lives.” - Parker Palmer